YLS_banner_crop_0003_GLC.jpg

 Alasdair Phillips-Robins

-Alasdair Phillips-Robins is a Yale Law School graduate.
+Alasdair is a Yale Law School graduate.
 Before law school, he worked as an editor at Foreign Affairs and before that as a consultant.
 He received his undergraduate degree in history from the University of Cambridge and was the C.D.
 Broad Fellow at Rice University in 2015-16.

 Michael Shih